-Already in the 2018 season, a few "bad rentals" have been had by both Guests and Owners, but exactly "what" is to be expected from both parties?
+What is a "bad" rent to some, is a "usual" one for others!
+So what EXACTLY is to be expected from both owner and guest?
 When to complain and when not to?
 When should a bond be deducted or retained?
 Read on .....

 Gas safety & electric safety checks are required in EVERY Holiday Home, regardless of whether they are rented out or not.
 Gas safety is legally required annually, electric is every 3 years.
 For a rented Holiday Home:- these certificates should be displayed within the property.
 PAT (Portable Appliance Test) requirements vary from park to park, so may or may not, be necessary at your chosen Holiday Home!
 If it is, you will clearly see each appliance's plug labelled with a small green sticker to confirm it has been tested, which will be dated and should be processed annually, (any appliance under 12-months old does not require testing.)

 |You are fully entitled to ask the holiday park office to see a copy of these safety certificates for your privately-rented holiday home, if they are not displayed, should you feel it necessary.||You have a legal obligation to ensure your safety certs are in place and up-to-date.
 You, (or your housekeeping teams), should be keeping a regular "visual" safety check for every rental.
 Any obvious un-safe items should be removed from the property, or repairs/replacements put in place.|